95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 09. Shackelford County, TX

-On April 15, 2025, the Shackelford County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Shackelford County, Texas.
+On April 15, 2025, the Shackelford County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Shackelford County, Texas.

-The vote of the Shackelford County Commissioners' Court, which covered all of the unincorporated parts of Shackelford County was 5-0.
+The vote of the Shackelford County Commissioners' Court, which covered all of the unincorporated area of Shackelford County was 5-0.

 County Population: 3,105